plm9606/automerge_actions/README.md

 # Automatically Merge PR Actions
-A GitHub Action to merge PR Autometically.
+A GitHub Action to automatically merge Pull Requests.

-If you put a specific label, the action will then check the number of reviews in PR.
+If you add a specific label, the action will then check the number of reviews.

 If the number of reviews is more than one, the PR is automatically merged.

-If you put other lables, the action will be passed.
+If you add other lables, the action will be passed.

 <!-- Screenshot -->